tymyrddin/purple/source/docs/foundations/disclaimer.md

-# What these foundations can and cannot do
+# Limits and uses of these foundations

 The material in this section draws on work developed by Virginia Satir, Gerald Weinberg, and related thinkers in organisational development, change management, systems thinking, and learning design.
 It is useful.
 It is also limited in specific ways that are worth being clear about before applying any of it.

-## What these foundations offer
+## Lenses these foundations provide

 They offer ways of seeing.
 The [Satir Change Model](organisational-development/satir-change-model.md) makes the chaos phase of a transition visible and names it as structural rather than exceptional.
 [ChangeShop](change-management/satir-change-model.md) makes the homeostatic resistance of organisations visible and